derekschatz/ConsulTracker/TASK.md

 - Add error handling for the account settings forms
 - Modified business info form to use phone number instead of country field
 - Added reusable HeroSection component with animations and theme support for landing pages
+- Fixed active engagement metric on dashboard to use date-based calculation instead of stored status
+- Updated YTD Revenue to "Total Paid YTD" to accurately show revenue from paid invoices

 ## Notes
 - Using Drizzle ORM for database operations